marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 tags: [quarkus, quarkusio, microservices, docker, kubernetes, java, prometheus, grafana, mysql]
 ---

 During the [previous article](https://marcelloraffaele.github.io/from-microservices-to-kubernetes-with-quarkus-1/) I talked about how was quick and simple to make a small microservices architecture using Quarkus as Cloud Native Stack.
 I presented an example application and built it from scratch to deploy on Kubernetes.
-It was very positive experience because Quarkus give to the developer a set of extensions and plugins that give the opportunity to use the fresher technology in a very productively way making easy the developer's life.
+It was a very positive experience because Quarkus give to the developer a set of extensions and plugins that give the opportunity to use the fresher technology in a very productively way making easy the developer's life.

 In this article I want to extend the application exploring other useful Quarkus extensions.
-When we work with distributed systems and mainly with microservices we have a quantity of deployments spread in the on-promises, cloud or hibrid network.
+When we work with distributed systems and mainly with microservices we have a quantity of deployments spread in the on-promises, cloud or hybrid network.
 This scenario give us the opportunity to elastically react to load changes, implement high availability and optimize our costs.
-But this makes the architecture more complex because in general we couldn't know how many instance of a service are running in a determined moment and where this services are running.
-Some of this services could become unhealty and we would like to react replacing unhealty instances with new one.
-Another important aspect is the readyness of the service because this services could dinamically startup and shutdown and tipically the startup isn't instantanious.
-It become important to understand if the service is "ready" to work.
-Healthness and Readiness are very important when we install our aplications inside an orchestrator like Kubernetes because it uses this information to manage the workloads.
+But this makes the architecture more complex because in general we couldn't know how many instance of a service are running in a determined moment and where these services are running.
+Some of these services could become unhealthy and we would like to react replacing unhealthy instances with a new one.
+Another important aspect is the readiness of the service because these services could dynamically start up and shutdown and typically the startup isn't instantaneous.
+It becomes important to understand if the service is "ready" to work.
+Healthiness and Readiness are very important when we install our applications inside an orchestrator like Kubernetes because it uses this information to manage the workloads.
-We could also be interested on custom metrics to have informations and statistics about time elapsed or number of invocations.
-Metrics are very useful to monitor performance, predict bad trends, tune components and solve bottlenecs.
-For the same reason, collect metrics is complicated in a dynamic environment because the number of service and the ip and port of them change continuosly.
+We could also be interested on custom metrics to have information and statistics about time elapsed or number of invocations.
+Metrics are very useful to monitor performance, predict bad trends, tune components and solve bottlenecks.
+For the same reason, collect metrics is complicated in a dynamic environment because the number of service and the address and port of them change continuously.

 From the developer point of view, these are common problems for this reason there are standard that address it.
 The Eclipse MicroProfile project defines MicroProfile Metrics and Health specifications that are implemented in Quarkus.
-For more information about MicroProfile visit the site: [microprofile.io](https://microprofile.io).
+For more information about MicroProfile visit the web site: [microprofile.io](https://microprofile.io).

-To give a complete understanding of what kind of advantages gives to apply to solid standard to monitor metrics I will show also how this metrics can be practically collected by a Prometheus application inside kubernetes and graphically shown by Grafana.
+To give a complete understanding of what kind of advantages gives to apply to solid standard to monitor metrics I will show also how this metrics can be practically collected by a Prometheus application inside Kubernetes and graphically shown by Grafana.

-Last but not least, we will quicly add a database to our services using Quarkus extensions adding to the application also the persistence layer.
+Last but not least, we will quickly add a database to our services using Quarkus extensions adding to the application also the persistence layer.

-The source code of this article is repositored at: [https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.1-monitoring](https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.1-monitoring)
+To download the complete source code of this article clone the following repository: [https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.1-monitoring](https://github.com/marcelloraffaele/starevent-quarkus/tree/b1.1-monitoring)

 # The architecture
 The application is a simplified version of an event booking system.
 Our customers want to book tickets for available concert.
-The frontend of our application must be available 24/7 and must quicly react to failures.
-In addition we want to monitor the application and send notification using prometheus and create daily reports on traffic and resource usage statistics usign grafana.
+The frontend of our application must be available 24/7 and must quickly react to failures.
+In addition we want to monitor the application and send notification using Prometheus and create daily reports on traffic and resource usage statistics using Grafana.

 The desired architecture is the following: